Mamena2020/nodemi/README.md

   - Assigning Permissions to Roles

-   Assign permissions to a role can be a list of name or id
+   Assign permissions to a role can be a list of permissions name or id

    ```
        const permissions = [